State governance

 No hay anuncios

-"We have assumed responsibilities that were not ours," which is "economically unsustainable," agrees the mayoress of Rivas-Vaciamadrid, who cites the "air conditioning" of schools as an example.
-In this exercise of opposition to Ayuso from the municipal level, the left-wing coalition led by IU has also taken the regional executive to court for refusing to apply the state housing law that allows limiting rental prices.
-However, although they proclaim that with a progressive regional government they could do even more, in both municipalities Ayuso won the regional elections of 2023 and, in the case of Rivas, the PP was also the leading force in the municipal elections, albeit without being able to govern.
+"We have assumed responsibilities that were not ours," which is "economically unbearable," agrees the mayor of Rivas-Vaciamadrid, who cites the "air conditioning" of schools as an example.
+In this exercise of opposition to Ayuso from the municipal level, the left-wing coalition led by IU has also taken the regional executive to court for refusing to apply the state housing law that allows for limiting rental prices.
+However, although they proclaim that with a progressive regional government they could do even more, in both municipalities Ayuso won the 2023 regional elections and, in the case of Rivas, the PP was also the leading force in the municipal elections, albeit without being able to govern.

 "Institutional disloyalty"

-Both Ayala and Castillejo maintain that there is not only a clash between models, but that Ayuso has a will to "mistreat anyone who does not agree with the PP" while granting preferential treatment to allied mayors.
-"They engage in politics by stealth and treachery, trying to harm the municipality," says the mayor of Fuenlabrada, who recalls the clash they had a year ago with the Community over the reception of migrant minors.
-The mayor of Rivas-Vaciamadrid speaks of "institutional disloyalty."
-"Where before [with previous PP governments] there was a possibility of agreement, now it is impossible to meet with the president of the Community," says Castillejo.
+Both Ayala and Castillejo maintain that there is not only a clash between models but that Ayuso has a will to "mistreat anyone who does not agree with the PP" while granting preferential treatment to allied mayors.
+"They conduct policies stealthily and maliciously, trying to harm the municipality," says the mayor of Fuenlabrada, recalling the clash they had a year ago with the Community over the reception of migrant minors.
+The mayoress of Rivas-Vaciamadrid speaks of "institutional disloyalty".
+"Where before [with previous PP governments] there was a possibility of agreement, now it is impossible to see you with the president of the Community," says Castillejo.

 Cargando